hanneseilers/jSerial/README.md

 Licence
 -------
-You can use jFTDIserial for private use as you want.
-You're also free to modify jFTDIserial depending on your own needs.
+You can use jSerial for private use as you want.
+You're also free to modify jSerial depending on your own needs.
-Take care of the licences of the used libraries (see above) and also refer to LICENCE file for details about the jFTDIserial licence.
+Take care of the licences of the used libraries (see above) and also refer to LICENCE file for details about the jSerial licence.